jyeo/cs122_financialdata_project/README.md

 Interface Plan

-The User Interface will allow users to search for an artist and view graphs based on their Spotify data.
+The User Interface will allow users to search for an artist and view graphs based on Spotify data.

 Our team’s UI will focus on artist searches and data visualization, with potential for additional features such as track comparisons or genre insights.